jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

  This class is my favorite.
 (The adjective and the noun are singular.
 The class is nearby.)
 ```
-##### Possessive Adjectives
+**Possessive Adjectives**

-Possessive adjectives appear before the nouns they describe. _My car, our garden, your
+Possessive adjectives appear before the nouns they describe. _My car, our garden, your_
-vacation, his hat, her coffee, its schedule,_ and _their retreat_.
+_vacation, his hat, her coffee, its schedule,_ and _their retreat_.

 ```
  His car was in the shop, but he got a ride in her car.
  I lost my book at your house.
 ```
-##### Compound Adjectives
+**Compound Adjectives**

 Compound adjectives are formed when two or more words are joined together to form a
 single adjective.
 Compound adjectives are hyphenated if they appear immediately
 before the noun they modify.
 If the compound adjective appears after the noun, they are
 usually not hyphenated.
 Some compound adjectives are always hyphenated no matter
-where they appear in a sentence. _First-class, well-known, short-term, old-fashioned, up-
+where they appear in a sentence. _First-class, well-known, short-term, old-fashioned, up-_
-to-date_ , and _full-time_ are always hyphenated.
+_to-date_, and _full-time_ are always hyphenated.
 If a dictionary lists the compound
 adjective with hyphens, then it is considered permanently hyphenated.

 ```
  The five-year-old child is five years old. (hyphenated before the noun, but not after)
- A 15 -year loan takes 15 years to pay off. (hyphenated before the noun, but not after)
+ A 15-year loan takes 15 years to pay off. (hyphenated before the noun, but not after)
 ```
 ```
  Dave and Sarah had first-class seats to a well-known resort. (permanently hyphenated compound adjectives)